Published on August 10, 2022

 Wondering what academic eligibility means?
-It is the status that determines whether a student will be able to practice and compete in varsity sports at the collegiate level – and is typically determined using some combination of a student-athlete’s high school coursework (commonly known as NCAA-approved core courses), GPA, SAT/ACT test scores, and in some cases class rank.
+It is the status that determines whether a student will be able to practice and compete in varsity sports at the collegiate level – and is typically determined using some combination of a student-athlete’s high school coursework (commonly known as NCAA-approved core courses), GPA, and in some cases class rank.

 Further confusing the process, eligibility rules differ depending on the school’s governing body and division level – such as the National Collegiate Athletic Association (NCAA), National Association of Intercollegiate Athletics (NAIA), or a junior college institution.

 And while the NCAA and NAIA share several similarities, the NAIA has its own governing body and a separate set of eligibility rules.